joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

-is literally true, they both compile to instructions for the EVM (Erlang Virtual Machine) - actually nobody call this the EVM They just say the "Beam" VM but I thing we should start calling this the EVM to distinguish it for the JVM.
+is literally true, they both compile to instructions for the EVM (Erlang Virtual Machine) - actually nobody call this the EVM They just say the "Beam" VM but I thing we should start calling this the EVM to distinguish it from the JVM.

-Why do Erlang and Elixir have the same ``semantics''.
+Why do Erlang and Elixir have the same ``semantics''?
 The reason has to do with the underlying machine.
 The garbage collection behavior, the non-shared concurrency model, the underlying error handling and code loading mechanism are identical.
 They must be identical they run